rezasoumi/rezasoumi.github.io/README.md

 Welcome to my digital space!
 I'm Reza Soumi, a final-year undergraduate student majoring in Computer Engineering at Sharif University of Technology, Iran's top-ranking institution according to the 2023 QS rankings.

 In my academic journey, my focus has evolved towards the exciting realms of machine learning and deep learning.
-Delving into interdisciplinary projects, I've explored the practical applications of AI, Autonomous Agents, and Embedded AI.
+Delving into interdisciplinary projects, I've explored the practical applications of AI, Autonomous Agents, and Intelligent Systems.
 You can find the results of these endeavors on my GitHub page.

 As a tech enthusiast, I believe in staying abreast of the latest advancements.
 I'm an avid reader of research papers and actively engage in online courses to expand my knowledge.